Pope Francis prints photo of Nagasaki victims

 The first use of the atomic bomb

-Trinity was the code name of the test bomb, which was dropped in the Jornada del Muerto desert.
+Trinity was the code name of the test bomb, which was detonated in the Jornada del Muerto desert.

 The first use of the atomic bomb